Excel VBA Match Function

 - Lookup_value can be number/text/logical value or can be a cell reference to a number, text or logical value.

 - By default, Match_type can be considered as 1, if omitted/not mentioned.

 - As similar to Excel MATCH function, VBA MATCH also gives the relative position of a Lookup_value under Lookup_array and not the value itself.

 - If a match is not found, a relative excel cell will be filled with #N/A.

 - If MATCH function is used on Text values, it is not able to differentiate between lowercases and uppercases.
 For Example, Lalit and lalit are same.
 So do LALIT and lalit.

 - Wildcard characters can be used if you are finding out the exact match (i.e. match type is zero).
 Wildcard character asterisk (*) can be used to find out a series of characters.
 While a question mark (?) can be used to find out a single character.

-This has been a guide to VBA Match Function.
-Here we discussed VBA Match and how to use Excel VBA Match Function along with practical examples and downloadable excel template.
+This is a guide to VBA Match Function.
+Here we discuss VBA Match and how to use Excel VBA Match Function along with practical examples and downloadable excel template.
 You can also go through our other suggested articles –